 Palmer also notes many parents of newborns forget to claim their babies on their taxes, especially if they were born toward the end of the year.
 Even if your child was born on December 31st, he or she is worth money through the entire tax year.

-Palmer has a list of 10 things to know about your 2011 taxes.
+Palmer has a list of

 Happy filing, and don’t spend your refund in one place.